 The 2nd CleanSky Summer School was held in Helsinki, Finland, May 30th – June 3rd 2016.
 Check this page for more information!
-At the same time, we would like to announce the 2nd CleanSky Conference, to be held in Trondheim, Norway, August 4th-5th.
+Also, the 2nd CleanSky Conference was held in Trondheim, Norway, August 4th-5th.
 Visit this page for more information regarding this conference.

 CleanSky is an Initial Training Network (ITN) funded by the Marie-Curie-Actions within the 7th Framework Programme of the European Union (EU FP7).
 Take a look at our project fact sheet here.

 As a new paradigm for information technology (IT), cloud computing is “a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.”